Spinning black holes in astrophysical environments

 The metric \eqref{eq:metric} has two Killing vector fields associated with stationarity and axial-symmetry, $\eta^\mu = (\partial_t)^\mu$ and $\chi^\mu = (\partial_\varphi)^\mu$.
 The linear combination $\xi^\mu = \eta^\mu + \Omega_H \chi^\mu$, is orthogonal to and null on the event horizon.
 For a spacetime with these symmetries, the total mass of the spacetime obeys the Smarr relation \cite{PhysRevLett.30.71,Bardeen:1973gs}

 where $\kappa$ is the surface gravity on the event horizon, $A_H$ the area of the event horizon, $T$ the trace of the stress-energy tensor, and $J$ is the total angular momentum given by $J = J_H + \int d^3x \sqrt{-g} T^{t}_{\phantom{t}\varphi}$, where $J_H$ is the angular momentum of the BH, computed as a Komar integral.
-In line with the standard properties of the Einstein cluster, we take the dark matter halo to not have any contribution to the net angular momentum, such that all angular momentum is due to the BH's rotation, $J=J_H$.
+We adopt a model for a dark matter halo similar to the Einstein cluster, where the dark matter halo has zero angular momentum.
+Consequently, the total angular momentum of the system is $J = J_H$.
 This occurs when $T^{t}_{\phantom{t}\varphi} = 0$, which is true when we choose the rotation law $\Omega = \omega$, i.e., the angular velocity of the dark matter halo is the frame-dragging angular velocity and therefore it has zero velocity with respect to the ZAMO.
 Note that the synchronization condition at the horizon is respected in this case.
 Under these conditions, Eq. \eqref{eq:smarr1} can be rewritten as $M = M_{\rm BH} + M_{\rm halo}$, where $M_{\rm BH} = \frac{\kappa}{4\pi} A_H + 2\Omega_H J_H$, is the mass of the BH, and $M_{\rm halo}$ corresponds to the integral in Eq. \eqref{eq:smarr1}.
 The total mass $M$ and angular momentum $J$ can also be computed from the asymptotic decay of the metric components $g_{tt} = -1 + \frac{2M}{r} + \mathcal{O}(r^{-2})$, and $g_{t\varphi} = - \frac{2J}{r} \sin^2\theta + \mathcal{O}(r^{-2})$, while the surface gravity and the area of the event horizon for the metric \eqref{eq:metric} are computed as

 where these expressions are to be evaluated at $r=r_H$.